C4-H6-O5/java-ride/README.md

 ---

 ## ✨ **| ACKNOWLEDGEMENT |** ✨
-*We sincerely express our gratitude to our instructor for the guidance and support provided throughout the completion of this project.
-We also extend our aappreciation to our peers for their cooperation and encouragement during the develepmont process.
-And also to our parents
+We, the proponents of JavaRide, sincerely express our gratitude to everyone who supported the completion of this project.
+We thank our instructor for the guidance, feedback, and encouragement that strengthened our skills and understanding of Object-Oriented Programming, and we appreciate our classmates and peers for their collaboration and helpful insights throughout the process.
+To our families, thank you for your patience, motivation, and unwavering support during long hours of development and documentation.
+We also acknowledge the tools, references, and learning materials that contributed to the success of this project.
+This achievement reflects the collective support and encouragement we received, and we are deeply grateful to all who contributed in any way.

 ---